Photon1c/lavenderfields/docs/README.md

 # The Lavender Fields Project
-An exercise in using Azure, Vercel, OpenAI, Pinecone and other modules.
+A collection of script examples using Azure, Vercel, OpenAI, Pinecone and other modules.

 ![ai photo of lavender fields](../img/lavenderfields.png)